Bonn-Cologne Graduate School of Physics and Astronomy

-2007, it was selected for funding by the Deutsche Forschungsgemeinschaft as part of the excellence initiative.
+The BCGS provides mentoring and research internships, scholarships, travel funds, and a research environment.
+In 2007, it was selected for funding by the Deutsche Forschungsgemeinschaft as part of the excellence initiative.

 Studies

-The BCGS is open to excellent students from all over the world after the completion of their Bachelor's degree, scholarships are available already for the Master's course on a competitive basis (admission academy).
-In the BCGS, the transition from master's to PhD studies is intended to be seamless, although two separate degrees are awarded.
+The BCGS is open to excellent students from all over the world after the completion of their bachelor's degree for a master's course and then, potentially, a PhD.
+Students already holding a master's degree can join directly for a PhD.
+In BCGS, the transition from master's to PhD studies is intended to be seamless for the most successful students, although two separate degrees are awarded.